hellomouse/TPT-Ultimata/Wiki/elements/EXFN.md

 Like the excursion funnel from *Portal 2*, it will create a funnel in the direction where particles will be carried towards or away from it.
 Toggle ON with PSCN, OFF with NSCN.
 If toggled with GOLD particles will move towards the emitter, if toggled with TTAN will move away.

+Like many powered elements, you can adjust the strength by changing its temp from -256 C to 256 C, which corresponds to a stasis strength value of 0 to 1.6.

 The beam will pass through non-solids and will stop upon reaching a solid element or the edge of the screen (Except GLAS).
 Any non-solid element will be moved by the beam, including energy particles.
 The width of the beam depends on how many EXFN you place down in a line.

 To select a direction to aim the beam, set the `tmp` value.